mgurdal/go-tutorial/docs/data-structures.md

 }
 ```

-In the above code, we have simply defined a wallet structure and the 'withdraw' function that can withdraw money from the wallet.
+In the code above, we have simply defined a wallet structure and the 'withdraw' function that can withdraw money from the wallet.
-In the lines below, we created a wallet and used it with this function.
+In the lines below, we created a wallet and used it with withdraw function.

 ```go
 wallet := Wallet{